cobya/413FinalProject/documentation/Activity Endpoint/README.md

-# UVFitData Endpoint
+# Activity Endpoint

 ## Available Interfaces

-### /uvfitdata/ GET
+### /activity/ GET

-To GET UV Fit data for all devices,
+To GET all submitted activities,
 1. "Content-type" header should be set to "application/json"
 2. Expected return is a JSON object with the following parameters:
     1. success: boolean
     2. error: string containing error details. exists only if success is false.
     3. submittedData: Array containing all submitted data entries in JSON.

-### /uvfitdata/:deviceId/ GET
+### /activity/recent/:deviceId/ GET

-To GET UV Fit data for a singular device,
+To GET activities within the last week for singular device,
 1. "Content-type" header should be set to "application/json"
 2. :deviceId in the GET address should be the Photon's device ID you are interested in the data for.
 3. Expected return is a JSON object with the following parameters: